 the historian’s vocation, but also for those pursuing careers in

-The department also offers 16 clusters for non-majors to fulfill the social science divisional requirement in the Rochester Curriculum.
+The department also offers 17 clusters for non-majors that fulfill the social science divisional requirement in the Rochester Curriculum.
 These clusters consist of carefully selected sets of courses, and include both geographical (e.g., American history) and topical (e.g., War and Revolution) groupings.

-The department offers a wide range of courses in its undergraduate program encompassing social, economic, cultural, intellectual, political, and psychological approaches to historical problems and periods.
-Most 100- and 200-level courses in the department are accessible to students with little preparation in history.
-In addition, the faculty offers 300-level seminars and courses designed for concentrators or other students interested in exploring more specialized historical problems (200-level courses designated with a “W” and all 300W courses fulfill the upper level writing requirement).
+The department offers a wide range of courses in its undergraduate program that encompass social, economic, cultural, intellectual, political, and psychological approaches to historical problems and periods.
+Most of our 100- and 200-level courses in the department are accessible to students with little prior knowledge of history.
+In addition, the faculty also offers 300-level seminars that explore more specialized historical problems.
+200-level courses designated with a “W” and all 300-level courses fulfill the upper-level writing requirement.